Asia traded modestly lower on Thursday after a mixed close in U.S. equities as Fed meeting minutes hinted that a rate hike is coming 'fairly soon.'

 Asia markets finished mixed.
 The Nikkei climbed 1 percent, while Toshiba shares dropped 8.75 percent amid growing concerns.

 Leaked fuel is believed to be releasing deadly radiation within the Fukushima Daiichi Nuclear Power Plant, the Nikkei Asian Review reported.

-Asian markets opened higher on Tuesday, with the Nikkei up by 1.01 percent and leading the gains.
+Asian markets opened higher on Friday, with the Nikkei leading the gains and up by 0.49 percent.

-Asian markets opened in the red on Friday, with the Nikkei down by 0.42 percent and leading the losses.
+Asian markets opened higher on Wednesday, with the Nikkei leading the gains and up by 1.60 percent.